When is the best time to fly?

 - The Rocks is Sydney's oldest preserved colonial area.
 It is where the first settlers from England landed in 1788.
 Today, having undergone a makeover, it is a thriving area of galleries, museums, restaurants, cafes and shops.
 Staying with settlements, Fort Denison was an unhappy place of punishment and confinement for the convicts.
 It’s part of Sydney Harbour National Park and is open for guided tours.

 - Take the Manly Ferry.
 Hop on at Circular Quay and cruise the seven nautical miles (takes about 30 minutes each way) to Manly, the suburb by the sea.
 There’s a lot to do there apart from going to the beach: several heritage walks, galleries and museums, regular festivals and more than 80 restaurants.

-- For a view of the city and beyond, visit The Sydney Tower, 250 metres (820 feet) above the streets.
+- For a view of the city and beyond, visit The Sydney Tower, 820 ft above the streets.
 High-speed double-decker lifts rocket up to the observation desk in just 40 seconds.

-- And beaches.
-Don’t forget the beaches: Bondi, Manly, Coogee, Balmoral, Tamarama and Palm.
+- Don’t forget the beaches especially Bondi, Manly, Coogee, Balmoral, Tamarama and Palm.